top of page

 About us

-For Indigenous peoples, reestablishing a connection with the land is essential, as it symbolizes a link to our ancestors and contributes to our physical, spiritual, mental, and emotional well-being.
+For Indigenous peoples, reestablishing a connection with the land is essential.
+It symbolizes a link to our ancestors and contributes to our physical, spiritual, mental, and emotional well-being.
 This relationship also entails a duty to protect the land and its inhabitants.

 Our initiative seeks to motivate Elders within our communities to engage and share their invaluable knowledge and wisdom with the younger generation, cultivating a sense of purpose, significance, and community.